NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 20.md

 For they did not yet understand the Scripture that he must rise from the dead.

 ###### 10
-Then the disciples returned to the place where they were staying.Mary Magdalene Sees the Risen Lord
+Then the disciples returned to the place where they were staying.

+### Mary Magdalene Sees the Risen Lord

 ###### 11
 But Mary stood outside the tomb, crying.
 As she was crying, she stooped to look into the tomb.